 - change in sensation such as pins and needles

 - weakness in the legs

 - incontinence (loss of ability to control the bladder and/or bowels).

 Spinal cord compression requires immediate medical attention and should be treated as an emergency.
 If you experience any of these symptoms it is important to contact your specialist team or GP without delay.

 Hypercalcaemia (excessive calcium in the blood)

-Bone is living tissue and consists of calcium and various proteins that make it strong.
-Secondary breast cancer in the bone can alter the bone structure so that calcium is released into the bloodstream.
-If the calcium level gets too high you may get symptoms such as nausea, vomiting, constipation or drowsiness.
-In more severe cases you may experience excessive thirst, weakness or confusion.
+Bone releases calcium and other proteins that make the bone structure strong.
+Secondary breast cancer in the bone can alter the bone structure so that too much calcium is released into the bloodstream.
+If the calcium level gets too high you may get symptoms such as:

-To relieve your symptoms you might be told to drink plenty of water but you will usually need to go into hospital or a hospice to have intravenous fluid (fluid given directly into a vein).
-This fluid helps to flush the calcium out of the body through your urine.
-You may also be given one of a group of drugs known as bisphosphonates.
+To relieve your symptoms you might be told to drink plenty of water but you’ll usually need to be given fluids intravenously (directly into a vein), to help flush the calcium out of the body.
+You may also be given other drug treatment to stop this happening in the future.

-In rare cases the secondary breast cancer may invade the bone marrow.
-This is the hollow part of the bone where blood cells are made.
-This may cause anaemia (lack of red blood cells).
-You may get symptoms such as tiredness or breathlessness and need blood tests and a bone marrow biopsy to make a diagnosis.
-Anaemia can be treated with regular blood transfusions in hospital.
+In some cases the secondary breast cancer may affect how the bone marrow works.
+Bone marrow is the hollow part of the bone where blood cells are made.
+This may cause anaemia (a lack of red blood cells).
+You may get symptoms such as tiredness and/or breathlessness.
+A blood test and a bone marrow biopsy may be needed to confirm a diagnosis.
+Anaemia can be treated with a blood transfusion.